ZachBosch/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .map automatically returns a new array and is good for converting data, it does not manipulate the original array. forEach iterates, without stopping, through each item in an array and does not return a new array.

 2. Explain the difference between a callback and a higher order function.
+    HO functions receive other functions (callbacks) as parameters.
+A callback is the function passed as an argument in HO functions.

 3. What is closure?
+    A function within a function, accessing data from the parent.

 4. Describe the four rules of the 'this' keyword.
+    -Window binding - Undesirable, occurs when we fail to give 'this' context.
+    -Implicit binding - Most common, applies to objects with methods.
+When invoked, look to the left of the dot to determine what 'this' is.
+    -Explicit binding - uses .call, .apply, and .bind to call the function.
+These allow you to explicitly state what the 'this' keyword is going to be in the function.
+    -New binding - uses the 'new' keyword to construct a new object that 'this' points to.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super is what allows us to adopt the properties of the class we're inheriting from.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.